aarans98/json-schema/README.md

 You can modified the schema by modified apiTest-jsonSchema.response.json files based on your needed, you can refer to this link : https://json-schema.org/understanding-json-schema/index.html

-If you are wondering want to change the api just replcae this api https://www.boredapi.com/api/activity/ , with your api and reconfigure your JSON schema file based on your api specs.
+If you want to change the API just replace this api https://www.boredapi.com/api/activity/ , with your api and reconfigure your JSON schema file based on your API specs.